Namrah-99/DSA-in-JS/data-structures/details/strings/general.md

 - It checks if the characters at the left and right pointers match.
 If not, it's not a palindrome.
 - If the loop completes without finding a mismatch, it's a palindrome.

+### Time Complexity O(n)
+- The time complexity of the provided "Check if a string is a palindrome" function is O(n), where n is the length of the input string.
+- O(n) for cleaning the string (str.replace and toLowerCase both iterate over the string once).
+- O(n) for the two-pointer comparison loop.
+- Thus, the overall time complexity is O(n).

 </p>
 </details>